TommyOh0428/LQR-Controller/README.md

 ```
 After reaching the goal or done recording, `ctrl + c` to stop the recording (on the terminal that started the recording).

-After recording both, run analysis on the two recordings:
-### Analyze

 The benchmark can be run through the python script headless (meaning no frontend, only backend).
 Run this python script to benchmark with each algorithm:
 ```bash